21shitijagrawal/Buttton-in-C/README.md

 # Buttton-in-C
-This library is created by Mr.shitij agrawal
-This library uses the function of graphics.h,dos.h, conio.h and stdio.h
+This library is created by Mr.Shitij Shailendra Agrawal This library uses the function of graphics.h,dos.h, conio.h and stdio.h